bitsf/yotoy/README.md

 ### Installing

+- You can download binaries from [releases page](https://github.com/bitsf/yotoy/releases/latest)

+> [!NOTE]
+>
+> As of now, Mac OS binaries are unsigned, you can try using this command to fix.
+>
+> `xattr -d com.apple.quarantine yotoy`

 - Clone the repository to your local machine
 - Navigate to the project directory
-- Use `go build` to compile the project
+- Use `go build -o yotoy` to compile the project

 ### Executing program